-Initial results from clinical trials in patients with mild cognitive impairment of various causes have shown a slightly higher mortality rate (higher death rate) in those taking Gamine XR than those taking placebo (a pill without an active ingredient which is commonly used in clinical trials as a reference for comparison).
+Initial results from clinical trials in patients with mild cognitive impairment of various causes have shown a slightly higher mortality rate (higher death rate) in those taking Gamine XR than those taking a placebo (a pill without an active ingredient which is commonly used in clinical trials as a reference for comparison).
 The reason for this difference is currently not known and may just be due to chance.
-There is no evidence of increased risk of death in those with mild to moderately severe Alzheimer’s disease taking Gamine XR.
+There is no evidence of increased risk of death for those with mild to moderately severe Alzheimer’s disease taking Gamine XR.

-Tell your doctor or pharmacist if you are taking any other medicines, including medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking other medicines, including medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.

 Effects on driving and operating machinery

 - Alzheimer’s disease may reduce your ability to drive or operate machinery.

 - Gamine XR may cause dizziness or drowsiness in some people, especially during initial treatment.

 - Discuss with your doctor whether it is safe for you to drive or operate machinery.

 Gamine XR modified release capsules should be taken once a day, preferably with food.
 Be sure to drink plenty of liquids during your treatments to keep yourself hydrated.
 The capsule must be swallowed whole.
 The contents should not be crushed or sprinkled on food.